How The Whole Trump Impeachment Process Works

 Advertisement

-On October 31, the House of Representatives is gathering to vote on the process of the impeachment proceedings.
-After a tumultuous month that included Republican party leaders storming into impeachment hearings, Pelosi announced on Monday that the House will vote to formalize the terms of this impeachment procedure and all future inquiries.
+On October 31, the House of Representatives voted to move forward with Trump's impeachment inquiry.
+After a tumultuous month that included Republican party leaders storming into impeachment proceedings, Pelosi announced on Monday that the House will vote to formalize the terms of this impeachment procedure and all future inquiries.

-The vote will go over pretty much all things impeachment: the processes of public hearings, disclosure of deposition transcripts, and how evidence will be transferred to the House Judiciary Committee.
-This process will ensure, according to Pelosi's statement, complete transparency and seek to establish an open hearing format going forward.
+The Democratic-led majority voted in favour of this new phase of the proceedings, defining the process of all things impeachment: public hearings, disclosure of deposition transcripts, and how evidence will be transferred to the House Judiciary Committee.
+This new process will ensure, according to Pelosi's statement, complete transparency and seek to establish an open hearing format going forward.

 Advertisement